 Voir Dire Development

-We work with you in the construction of juror questionnaires and the development of summary forms with which to condense potentially voluminous information contained in today’s juror questionnaires.
-We can electronically store and analyse the information contained in juror questionnaires so you can understand the make up of the trial venire and make smarter choices in exercising your peremptory challenges.
+We work with you in the construction of the questionnaires and the development of summary forms with which to condense potentially voluminous information contained in today’s supplemental juror questionnaires.
+We can electronically store and analyze the information contained in these questionnaires so you can understand the composition of the trial venire and make smarter choices in exercising your peremptory challenges.

-For those interested in juror questionnaires from various criminal and civil trials, see our collection of juror questionnaires and the extensive collection in Appendix IV found in Mastering Voir Dire and Jury Selection: Gain an Edge in Questioning and Selecting Your Jury, Third Edition (2011)
+For those interested in supplemental juror questionnaires from various criminal and civil trials, see Mastering Voir Dire and Jury Selection: Supplemental Juror Questionnaires, our collection of supplemental juror questionnaires, and the extensive collection of these questionnaires found in Appendix IV in the online catalog available to purchasers of Mastering Voir Dire and Jury Selection: Gain an Edge in Questioning and Selecting Your Jury, Fourth Edition (2018).

 In-Court Jury Selection Assistance